Antoine-Bouclier/game/README.md

 Both start with the same abilities, and will be able to specialize in several categories.

+Each human start with an inventory, and can carry multiple objects. they can build and craft new object.

 ## Animals

 They have unique abilities, and some of their specialisations will be unique aswell.